ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of long-term optimism
+   - Exploring a humorous look at the next big crises
    - Finding the satirical angle
    - Making it relatable and timeless